str1ngth3ory/Bayes-Nets-Assignment/README.md

 The method should just consist of a single iteration of the algorithm.
 If an initial value is not given, default to a state chosen uniformly at random from the possible states.

-Note: **DO NOT USE the given inference engines to run the sampling method**, since the whole point of sampling is to calculate marginals without running inference.
+Note: **DO NOT USE the given inference engines or 'pgmpy' samplers to run the sampling method**, since the whole point of sampling is to calculate marginals without running inference.

      "YOU WILL SCORE 0 POINTS ON THIS ASSIGNMENT IF YOU USE THE GIVEN INFERENCE ENGINES FOR THIS PART"